 You know it’s done when you can wiggle the bones and they are slightly able to come out with a tug.
 Technically if the bones just fall out, that indicates that the meat is overcooked.
 Yes, some of you may like fall off the bone and that’s ok too.
 But hey, this style is all about home cooking versus a professional competition (so you cook what YOU like!) 🙂

 You can modify the times on this method, but try to keep to the six-hour limit.
 If anything you’ll likely pull back on the time.

 Want more smoke?
 Go from a 3-2-1 method to a 4-1-1.
-The key is not that the 3-2-1 method is the only one, it’s really about your style, and if you are competing you may leverage the method due to consistency.
+The key is not that the 3-2-1 method is the only one, it’s really about finding a style that works for you.
+This adds more smoke up front.

-After you pull the ribs off the smoker at home – serve and enjoy!
+After you pull the ribs off the smoker – slice, serve, and enjoy!
 Want a simple rib without the sauce?
 Just rub with salt and pepper and for the last hour skip the sauce step.

 For this style of ribs I’m looking for a wine that can stand up to the sweet and spicy flavors from the BBQ sauce and dry rub, yet not overpower the gorgeous smoke flavors from the tender meat.
 For something with great flavor, but not too overpowering, I like bolder red wines that aren’t too high in tannin, like Syrah, Malbec, Merlot, or Zinfandel.
 I tend to lean towards reds from Washington State when we do ribs.